Skip to content

 How is the liver involved in breast tenderness?

 The liver is responsible for phase I and phase II detoxification of estrogen.
 Efficient liver processing of hormones requires vitamin B6, vitamin B12, 5MTHF (a special, active form of folic acid), indole-3-carbinol (a nutrient found in broccoli, cabbage, cauliflower), sulfur (found in garlic, onions, eggs), and calcium-d-glucarate (found in cruciferous vegetables, apples and onions).
-Many of these substances are found naturally in cruciferous vegetables (broccoli, cauliflower, Brussels sprouts, kale), apples, grapefruit, garlic, and onions.
-Dietary sources of these substances may be inadequate in women with breast tenderness in which case I recommend supplementation.
+These substances are naturally found in cruciferous vegetables (broccoli, cauliflower, Brussels sprouts, kale), apples, grapefruit, garlic, and onions.
+Dietary sources of these substances may be inadequate in women with breast tenderness, in which case I recommend supplementation.

 Evening Primrose Oil has also been shown to help relieve breast tenderness.